 The PhD in Psychology is awarded by the Graduate College.
 Instruction is offered through the Department of Psychological and Brain Sciences in the College of Liberal Arts and Sciences.
-Degrees are offered in Psychology with a subprogram in Clinical Psychology; the application process is identical except that only the subprogram in Clinical Psychology requires the GRE.

 Students admitted to the PhD program receive a stipend and a health insurance allowance in addition to full payment of tuition.